Randy Robertson (politician): "Safe Communities Act of 2021"

 On February 11, 2021, Robertson introduced Senate Bill 171, the "Safe Communities Act of 2021," which increases penalties for certain offenses committed during an "unlawful assembly."
 Robertson introduced the legislation in response to the George Floyd protests and the 2021 United States Capitol attack.
 The original bill failed to receive a committee vote before Georgia's crossover day.
 On March 18, Robertson reintroduced the legislation through a committee substitute of another bill from the state house.
 The American Civil Liberties Union of Georgia said the bill "tramples on and makes a mockery of the First Amendment."
 Mazey Lynn Causey, a legislative advocate for the Georgia Association of Criminal Defense Attorneys, believes that it would allow immunity for motorists that run over a protester.

 Personal life

-Robertson is married to Theresa Garcia Robertson; they have four children and five grandchildren.
+Robertson is married to Theresa Garcia Robertson; He has one child with Theresa and three others from a previous marriage with eight grandchildren.
 The family goes to and worships with the First Baptist Church in Columbus.